-And you are likely already familiar with our New Student Liaisons, Alicia Quihuis (quihuis@usc.edu) and Clarissa Liu (clarisml@usc.edu).
-Alicia and Clarissa have been hard at work all summer preparing you all for your transition to USC.
+And you are likely already familiar with our New Student Liaisons, Adam Lundquist (alundqui@usc.edu) and Eddie Catich (catich@usc.edu).
+Adam and Eddie have been hard at work all summer preparing you all for your transition to USC.
 They are in charge of setting up first year students with graduate student mentors and will also help facilitate the new student recruitment weekends for next year's class.
 Feel free to reach out to them with any questions that may come up during your transition into the program.